Layf21/froeling-connect/README.md

 ## Contributing

 1. Fork the repository
-2. Create a new branch under feature/*
+2. Create a feature branch feature/[your-feature], branching off from main
-3. Submit a pull request into dev with your improvements
+3. Submit a pull request to main with your improvements

 This project uses [Hatch](https://hatch.pypa.io/).